Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Approach

-\textbf{Vision-aware query reformulation.} To address the insufficient attention to query-relevant image regions, we incorporate the query with concise visual contexts (\ie, a brief summary of the image), inspired by prior works demonstrating that textualizing key visual elements strengthens cross-modal attention~\citep{pandey2022cross, kang2025see, kang2025your}.
-As shown in Fig.~\ref{fig:attention_map}d, visual contexts strengthen attention to the objects, yielding higher FDR (blue line in Fig.~\ref{fig:fdr}).
-Furthermore, with the strengthened cross-modal attention from visual contexts (Fig.~\ref{fig:attention_map}e), adding safety prompts results in a significant increase in FDR (red line in Fig~\ref{fig:fdr}), unlike in the absence of such attention.
+To address the insufficient attention to query-relevant image regions, we augment the query with concise visual contexts (\ie, a brief text summary of the image).
+This approach is motivated by prior work showing that textualizing key visual elements strengthens cross-modal attention \cite{pandey2022cross, kang2025see, kang2025your}.
+As shown in Fig.~\ref{fig:attention_map}d, adding visual contexts strengthens attention to the objects, yielding higher FDR (orange line in Fig.~\ref{fig:fdr}).
+Furthermore, with the strengthened cross-modal attention from visual contexts (Fig.~\ref{fig:attention_map}e), adding safety prompts results in a further increase in FDR (blue line in Fig.~\ref{fig:fdr}), unlike in the absence of such attention.

-To examine whether visual contexts can replace images, we evaluate the `Visual Context + Query' and `Safety Prompt + Visual Context + Query' formulations without images (brown and purple lines in Fig.~\ref{fig:fdr}).
-Compared to the corresponding settings with images, these formulations yield lower FDR.
-Thus, while visual contexts enhance separability, they cannot fully replace images, which provide complementary cues that enable stronger discrimination between safe and unsafe queries.
+To examine whether visual contexts can replace images, we first compare the `Visual Context + Query' formulation with and without images (orange \vs yellow lines in Fig.~\ref{fig:fdr}).
+Excluding the image results in lower FDR, showing that while adding visual contexts enhances representational separability, it cannot fully replace images, which provide complementary cues that enable stronger discrimination between safe and unsafe queries.
+This is consistent in the `Safety Prompt + Visual Context + Query' formulation as well, where excluding the image results in lower FDR (blue \vs green lines in Fig.~\ref{fig:fdr}).

-Overall, vision-aware query reformulation, where safety prompts and short visual contexts are added to the original query, yields discriminative representations between safe and unsafe queries.
+In summary, the vision-aware query reformulation, where safety prompts and concise visual contexts are added to the original query, yields discriminative representations between safe and unsafe queries.
 This enables precise risk assessments in the subsequent evaluation stage.